mlmeng/learning-library/oci-library/workshop-in-a-box/oci-fast-track/LAB1-Compartments/Introduction.md

 - Oracle Linux 7.6
 - Microsoft Windows 2016 Standard

 ## Lab 1.
-Accessing Oracle Cloud
+Accessing Oracle Cloud, Learning OCI Basics, and Creating a Compartment

+**Objectives**

+- Sign in to and explore the OCI console
+- Become acquainted with the OCI Interface and OCI basics including regions, Availability Domains and compartments
+- Create a compartment to work with for the following labs

-## Objectives ##
+## Accessing Oracle Cloud ##

+**Objectives**
-- Acess Oracle Cloud Console
+- Access Oracle Cloud Console
 - Explore IaaS and PaaS Services
 - Become acquainted with the OCI Interface

 In this Section, you will learn more about the initial steps to access the Oracle Cloud Portal

-In your preferred browser, type: cloud.oracle.com, or www.oracle.com.
+1. In your preferred browser, type: cloud.oracle.com, or www.oracle.com.
 You can also change your language:

  ![](images/Browser.png)

-Hit the “Sign in to Cloud” link, and you will be redirected to the Cloud Connection screen, as follows:
+2. Hit the “Sign in to Cloud” link, and you will be redirected to the Cloud Connection screen, as follows:

  ![](images/tenant_id.png)

  For more recently deployed environments, logging in must be done through  *"Identity Cloud Service Account"*.
 Where it will be necessary to input *Account Name* (which is the defined name for the Tenant).

-After Tenant identification, you’ll be able to input username and password for environment access.
+3. After Tenant identification, you’ll be able to input username and password for environment access.

 ![](images/user_password.png)